scrabbletank/farhome-rules/rulesdoc.md

 #### Initiative

-When combat starts every player rolls for initiative.
+When combat starts every character and creature in combat rolls for initiative.
 By default, you roll 5 normal dice, improving 1 to proficient dice for every point of dexterity you have, with negative dex converting die to bad die.

 You add a flat success/fail modifier depending on the circumstances.
 Surprised creatures start with 3 failures.
 Unarmored creatures get 1 success, light armor gets none, medium armor gets 1 failure, and heavy armoy gets 2 failures.
 These values can be changed by feats or skills, and other dice may be added.

+Combatants take turns, starting with whoever rolled the highest and ending with whoever rolled the lowest initiative.
+After every combatant has had a turn the round ends and a new round begins, starting with the creature that had the highest initiative.
+This repeats until combat is over or one side has defeated all other combatants.

 ### On your turn

 Each turn your action points are refilled.
 You can spend any amount of AP on your turn, and any unused AP can be used on reactions during the rest of the round.
 You gain no benefit for any unspent AP when your turn comes again.

 #### Attack (5 AP)
 Make a single weapon attack against a target creature.
-The actual damage, range, and effects of an attack depend on the individual weapon.
-Unarmed attacks use Strength and use a wound die to determine if the attack deals damage.
+The actual damage, range, and effects of an attack depend on the weapon used in the attack.
+Unarmed attacks use Strength and deal a wound die in damage.

 To make an attack you must succeed an attack roll against the targets defense.
-If you have more successes than the targets defense you hit.
-Draws are in favor of the defender.
+If you have more successes than the targets defense you hit, with ties favoring the defender and counting as a miss.

 ##### Grapple
 Instead of making an attack you can attempt to grapple a creatrure.
-Make an atheletics check against a creatures Strength or Dexterity save, their choice.
-On success the creature is grappled.
+To grapple, you make an atheletics check, with the target chosing to make either a dexterity or strength save.
+On success the creature is grappled by you.
 While grappling a creature your move and sprint speed are reduced to 1 and cannot be increased, however the grappled creature is dragged with you.
+Anything that changes the AP cost of your attacks also effects grapples.
+Likewise you may attempt to grapple as many times as you want as long as you have AP and aren't currently grappling anyone.

 You may end a grapple at any time.
-A grappled creature can attempt to free themselves on their turn in place of taking the attack action.
-To free yourself, you must pass a Strength save against the grapplers Atheletics.
+A grappled creature can attempt to free themselves on their turn by spending 5 AP.
+They make a strength save against your athletics check, freeing themselves on success.

 #### Defend (5 AP)
 Until your next turn you reroll 2 dice when making a defense roll, taking the new value.
 If you're holding a shield reroll 3 dice instead.

 #### Move (3 AP, once per turn)
 You may move up to your move speed in tiles.
-Some terrain may cost more than 1 tile's worth of movespeed.
+Some terrain, such as difficult terrain, requires 2 tiles of movement for every tile you traverse.
 Movement does not have be done all at once, you can split your movement as many times as you want.
+For example if you have a movement of 5 you may move 3 tiles, take another action, and then move the remaining 2 tiles.

 #### Sprint (2 AP, can only be used after move, once per turn)
-You may move up to your sprint speed + Dexterity score in tiles.
-Negative Dexterity doesn't reduce the number of tiles you can sprint.
+You may move up to your sprint speed plus dexterity score in tiles.
+Negative dexterity has no effect on your sprint speed.
+Moving while sprinting follows the same rules as the Move action.

 #### Reaction Attack (2 AP)
 When a creature tries to leave your zone of control (the 5 adjacent tiles in front of your character, making a U shape) you may make a reaction attack against them.
 You cannot use maneuvers (unless the maneuver says it can be used as a reaction) and the attack uses the default Attack rules.

 #### Off-hand Attack (2 AP, can only be used after attack, once per turn)
 When dual wielding, as long as you have made a single 'Attack' action, you may make an attack with your offhand weapon.
-This attack is identical to the 'Attack' action, except you do not get any bonus from proficiency.
+This attack is identical to the _Attack_ action, except you do not get any bonus from proficiency.

 #### Use (2 AP)
-The default for using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
+This covers a wide range of actions, covering things such as: using an item, drinking a potion, activating a magic item, or interacting with an object (eg: pulling a switch).
 Some magic items will give their own AP costs, using those instead.
-You can only drink one potion each round.
+While there is no limit in how many times a turn you can take the Use action, some items may have restrictions.
+A creature can only benefit from a single potion each round.

 ##### Variant Rule: Using potions on others
-You can use potions on willing or downed creatures by spending 5 AP instead of 2.
+You can use potions on downed creatures by spending 5 AP instead of 2.
 Normal potion rules still apply.

 #### Spell (Varying AP)
 There is no limit to the number of spells you can cast, as long as you have enough AP to cast them.
 Most spells will require you to make a Spellcasting roll against the targets defense or saving throw, with ties going in favor of the defender.